iyuge2/M-SENA-Backend/README.md

 - `**/Raw`: placing raw videos.
 The path of each clip should be consistent with `label.csv`.

 We provide the download link for [preprocessed SIMS](https://pan.baidu.com/s/13Ax18SWnHRWCUJB2i8NsVw), `code: 4aa6`, `md5: 3befed5d2f6ea63a8402f5875ecb220d`, which follows the above requirements.
 You can get more datasets from [CMU-MultimodalSDK](http://immortal.multicomp.cs.cmu.edu/raw_datasets/processed_data/).
-It's worth noting that it is not necessary to put datasets and codes together.

-## Codes
+## Code Structure

-- Web Interface Codes

-In the backend, we use `Flask` + `Mysql` to provide the accessible requests.
+The source code is organized as follows:

 ```txt
 .